 Some of the California’s success over the past decade is due to the statewide “realignment” that occurred in 2011 and limited the number of new convictions made across the state.
 But even in the first two years of the SB 678 program the results were obvious.
 Compared to an annualized return-to-prison rate of 7.9% in 2006–2008, the return-to-prison rate declined to 6.1% in 2010, and 5.4% in 2011, even while violent and property crimes decreased substantially.

 Performance-based funding for successful rehabilitation is one of the rare bipartisan issues in California criminal justice policy.
-Governor Gavin Newsom and the California state legislature should build on the monumental success of the SB 678 model by deploying similar models in our prisons and parole departments.
+Governor Gavin Newsom and the California state legislature should build on the success of the SB 678 model by deploying similar models in our parole departments and prisons.

-California piloted a parole reform called the “Parole Supervision and Reintegration Model” (CPSRM) in 2010, which consisted of a set of mandates that parole officers implement rehabilitation strategies but did not give parole officers a stake in the savings that would accrue from their labor.
+In 2010 California piloted a parole reform called the “Parole Supervision and Reintegration Model” (CPSRM).
+This reform mandated that parole officers implement rehabilitation strategies but did not give parole officers a stake in the savings that would accrue from their labor.
 As a result, CPSRM hasn’t experienced anything remotely close to the success of probation reform in our state.
 Instead, we should transplant the SB 678 model from probation to parole.

-California parole departments are funded and managed by the state government but behave in a very similar manner to probation departments and are often lumped together under the blanket term “probation and parole.”
-As in probation, we should calculate the historical return-to-custody rate for the parole district, estimate the number of parolees averted from having their parole revoked or committing new crimes, and reward the parole department with some percentage of savings.
-The California Department of Finance would disburse the reward to the parole district administrator, who would be empowered to spend the funding on evidence-based rehabilitation programs and bonuses for individual parole agents.
+California parole departments are funded and managed by the state government but behave in a very similar manner to probation departments and are usually mentioned in the same breath.
+As in probation, we should calculate the historical return-to-custody rate for each parole district, estimate the number of parolees averted from having their parole revoked and from committing new crimes, and reward successful parole departments with some percentage of their savings.
+The California Department of Finance would disburse the reward to the parole district administrator, who would be empowered to spend the funding on evidence-based rehabilitation programs and possibly bonuses for individual parole officers.

-The average violent criminal spends a substantial amount of time in prison as well as on parole, and a comprehensive rehabilitation program must address each inmate’s needs while they are locked up as well as when they are released to community supervision.
+The average person charged with a violent crime spends a substantial amount of time in prison as well as on parole, and a comprehensive rehabilitation program must address each individual’s needs while they are locked up as well as when they are released to community supervision.
 Our state deploys on the order of $300 million annually to in-prison rehabilitation programs, but a report by the California State Auditor found these programs to be literally worthless.
 A performance-based funding model for California prisons would ensure that taxpayer dollars spent on in-prison rehabilitation are not going to waste.

 As in probation and parole, prisons would earn a fraction of shared-savings based on their performance.
 This reward would be allocated to the warden, who would have authority to spend it on evidence-based programming as she sees fit.
-It’s true that by rewarding both prisons and parole departments, our proposal “double-counts” success at rehabilitating inmates.
+It’s true that rewarding both prisons and parole departments “double-counts” success at rehabilitating inmates.
 But as long as rehabilitation is successful at reducing recidivism and the corrections population is declining, even a system which double-counts success will significantly drive down the cost of corrections.
-As prison populations decline over time, our state could shutter the worst-performing facilities and randomly reassign their inmates to some of the best performing prisons in the state.
+As prison populations decline over time, our state could shutter the worst-performing facilities and randomly reassign their populations to some of the best performing prisons in the state.

-Another important consideration is that a prisoner will frequently move through several different prisons over the course of her sentence.
-We suggest counting a successful rehabilitation as a success for every prison that played a role in rehabilitating the inmate.
+Another important consideration is that an individual will frequently move through several different prisons over the course of her sentence.
+We suggest counting a successful rehabilitation as a success for every prison that played a role in rehabilitating someone.
 The lump sum reward would be distributed among the various prisons a person passed through based on the amount of time the person spent at each prison.
-Prisons that housed an inmate for longer periods of time would receive larger fractions of the reward.
+Prisons that housed an individual for longer periods of time would receive larger fractions of the reward.